 The required book for this class is an e-textbook.
 Access to this e-textbook involves the purchase of an access code.
 Within each chapter of the e-textbook, there is a chapter quiz, worth 30 points.
 The best 10 chapter quizzes (out of 12 required chapters) will be worth up to 300 points toward your final grade.
-Please note: doing more than 10 chapter quizzes will not result in bonus points and only your best 10 scores will be applied to your grade in this class.
 The schedule of due dates is in the tentative schedule below.